 1. Your boiler is over 10 years old

-The average life expectancy of a gas boiler is somewhere in the region of 10 and 15 years.
-If your boiler is older than 10 years old and is starting to give trouble it can be more cost effective in the long run to replace the boiler now!!
+The average life expectancy of a gas boiler is somewhere in the region of 10 years.
+If your boiler is 10 years old or older and is starting to give trouble it can be more cost effective in the long run to replace the boiler now!